Free Rehab…It’s Not Something You Plan For

 Being nervous about detox and rehab expenses, then, is incredibly common.
 But don’t worry – there are cheaper addiction treatment options available.
 And depending on the level of care you need, they might be the best choice given your specific situation.

 This resource provides important information for people who need to get help for their drug or alcohol problem, but don’t have insurance or the funds to pay for it.

 I Need to Go to Rehab But Don’t have the Money: Free Addiction Treatment and Detox Programs

 There are a number of different ways to get clean and sober for free by getting assistance from the state.
 This includes getting free detox, staying at an inpatient facility at no cost, free outpatient services, and other drug rehabilitation treatments that are available for free.
 You just have to know where to go to find them.

-State-run facilities receive their funding from the state and federal government.
-They provide free services to those in need of addiction treatment who are low or no-income.
+State-run facilities receive their funding from the state and the federal government.
+They provide free services to those in need of addiction treatment who are low or no income.
 As to be expected, there is paperwork involved in getting admitted to one of these places.
 You will have to prove your identity and show that you do not have the income to pay for treatment yourself.
 If you do have some income available to you, you may be expected to pay for a small portion of your treatment.

 The hassle of the red tape is a small price to pay to get free treatment when you have an addiction.
-Although a state run facility will definitely not have eggs benedict for breakfast, they do offer effective treatment programs, safe and clean facilities, and free addiction services for those who want recovery.
+Although a state-run facility will definitely not have eggs benedict for breakfast, they do offer effective treatment programs, safe and clean facilities, and free addiction services for those who want recovery.